Booklordofthedings/LybCL/README.md

 # LybCL
-My attempt at a command line parsing lib for beef
+A simple to use Command line parsing library for the beef programming language